LenShustek/arduino-playtune/README.txt

 PLAYTUNE interprets a sequence of simple commands ("note on", "note off", and "wait") that represents a polyphonic musical score without volume modulation.
 Once the score has started playing, background interrupt routines use the Arduino counters to generate tones in sequence at the right time.
 As many as six notes can play simultaneously, depending on the processor used.
-A separate open-source project called MIDITONES (https://github.com/lenshustek/miditones) can generatae the command sequence from a standard MIDI file.
+A separate open-source project called MIDITONES (https://github.com/lenshustek/miditones) can generate the command sequence from a standard MIDI file.

 To try out Playtune, create a directory in your arduino\libraries directory called "Playtune", and copy the Playtune.cpp and Playtune.h files to it.
 Then create a new sketch using one of the test programs (test_nano.pde or test_mega.pde), which reference the library by way of "#include <Playtune.h>".

 Update on 28 Feb 2011: I fixed a bug that caused it to hang for short delays, and updated the sample scores.

 Update on 1 Dec 2011: I added a photo and samples of 6-channel playing on the Arduino MEGA 2560 with just a 9V battery and a speaker.

 Update on 10 June 2013: I made it compatible with the Arduino V1.0.x development environment.

 Update on 5 April 2015: I originally put this up at code.google.org in 2011, but since Google is getting out of the source hosting business, I've moved it to GitHub.

 /*---------------------------------------------------------------------------------
 *